BostonGlobe/2016_primaries_smt/README.md

 **Note:** make sure that the id field is unique in the page.
 In other words, make sure there are no other elements with that id or the graphic won't work.

-Slot the jpt in your article or section front and you're done.
+Slot the *.jpt* in your article or section front and you're done.

 ## Developers